vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/service-routing-istio-refarch.md

 [prometheus/configmap.yaml](https://raw.githubusercontent.com/istio/istio/release-1.7/manifests/charts/istio-telemetry/prometheus/templates/configmap.yaml)
 to your configuration.

-In both the above cases, access to metrics are provided using grafana with RBAC.
+In both the above cases, access to metrics are provided using Grafana with RBAC.

 ##### **Grafana Installation**

 Istio provides a
 [basic sample](https://istio.io/latest/docs/ops/integrations/grafana/#option-1-quick-start)
 installation to quickly get Grafana up and running.
 It is bundled with all of the Istio dashboards already installed.
-One can remotely access grafana [securely](https://istio.io/latest/docs/tasks/observability/gateways/#option-1-secure-access-https).
+One can remotely access Grafana [securely](https://istio.io/latest/docs/tasks/observability/gateways/#option-1-secure-access-https).

 If using an existing Grafana instance, the following dashboards can be imported